1-877-929-7245

 Itinerary

-In the afternoon, we embark on an enjoyable sightseeing tour of the city, beginning at the beautiful Sword Lake, where we view Ngoc Son Temple, a sacred space on an island built in the 19th century to honor a Taoist deity and a medieval general who defeated the Mongols.
-This tranquil temple displays traditional east Asian architecture, with decorative tiles and flamboyant finials.
-Afterwards, we relax at a coffee shop before continuing our tour in cyclos (similar to tuk-tuks).
-Hanoi was the capital of French Indochina during the first half of the 20th century and showcases fantastic colonial architecture.
-In the Old Quarter, we journey along lively streets dotted with vibrant markets and serene temples.
+In the afternoon, we embark on a walking tour of the city, beginning at Sword Lake.
+Here, we view Ngoc Son Temple, a sacred space built on an island in the 19th century to honor a Taoist deity and a medieval general who defeated the Mongols.
+This tranquil temple displays traditional East Asian architecture, with decorative tiles and finials.

 Day 5 - The imperial city of Hue

-The main attraction of Hue is the impressive Imperial Citadel, the Nguyen dynasty's capital from 1802 to 1945.
+On our guided exploration, we visit the Thien Mu pagoda, a seven-floor octagonal Buddhist temple built in 1601 that has become a symbol of Vietnam.
+Hue's main attraction is the impressive Imperial Citadel, the Nguyen dynasty's capital from 1802 to 1945.
 Modelled on Beijing's Forbidden City and often called the Purple Forbidden City, the expansive palace complex is surrounded by a series of moats fed by the Perfume River.
-So-called because of orchard leaves that fall into it upstream during autumn, the broad Perfume River flows in front of the palace grounds.
 Lavish pagodas, temple roofs decorated with dragon motifs and attractive gardens are guarded by towering walls dotted with ten ornate gates.

+Traveling by train after breakfast this morning, we admire views of Vietnam's mountains and coastline along the route to Da Nang.
 On arrival, we explore the Cham Museum, learning about the art and sculptures of the Champa civilization that flourished along the coast from the 2nd century to 1832, before viewing the Marble Mountains - five limestone and marble hills containing atmospheric Buddhist and Hindu grottoes.

 Day 7 - Sightseeing in the ‘Lantern City’

-This picturesque town was historically a melting pot of cultures, and we experience this at the 17th-century Fujian Assembly Hall and the 400-year-old Japanese Covered Bridge.
+This picturesque town is historically a melting pot of cultures, and we experience this at the 17th-century Fujian Assembly Hall and the 400-year-old Japanese Covered Bridge.
 The elaborately adorned Fujian Assembly Hall of cherry blossom pink brick and jade tiles dates from the fall of China's Ming Dynasty, while the Japanese Covered Bridge contains an ornately decorated temple with porcelain-capped roof tiles.

-Delve into the scents and sights of the Cantonese Assembly Hall and its pretty gardens as incense wafts gently by the elaborate dragon statue, or perhaps head out to Trang coconut village for a slice of rural life.
-Here, you can book an enjoyable basket boat trip through the tropical waterways.
+Delve into the scents and sights of the Cantonese Assembly Hall and its pretty gardens as incense wafts gently by the elaborate dragon statue.
+Alternatively, perhaps head to Trang coconut village for a slice of rural life.
+Here, you can book a basket boat trip through the tropical waterways.
+Embrace the laid-back Hoi An lifestyle by watching the world go by from a coffee shop.
+For lunch, you might like to enter Central Market to sample the local flavors in street-food stalls, including French-influenced banh mi, delicious pho soup and other interesting specialties.

 Day 9 - Flying into old Saigon

-Today we learn more about the troubled recent history of this beautiful country during a visit to the Cu Chi Tunnels.
+Today, we learn more about the troubled recent history of this beautiful country during a visit to the Cu Chi Tunnels.
 This vast underground complex that once stretched almost 155 miles towards the Cambodian border was originally developed during the war of independence with France and later utilized in the conflict against the US.

 As a base of operations for the Tet Offensive in 1968, there are still remnants of the conflict in the area, including aircraft and tanks located near the entrances.
-Entry to the small tunnels is optional, but those who want to can join a guide to discover more about the difficult living conditions inside the tunnels, as well as the methods used to protect them, and the field hospitals and weapons factories contained within.
+Entry to the small tunnels is optional, but those who want to can join a guide to discover more about the difficult living conditions inside the tunnels, as well as the methods used to protect them and the field hospitals and weapons factories contained within.

 Day 12 - Homeward bound